 While modern wireless data transmission technologies generally rely on the knowledge of channel state to achieve satisfactory performance, the acquisition of accurate CSI can be a critical challenge for THz systems and networks.
 First, the pilot symbols can be easily blocked due to the susceptibility of THz channels, leading to a low efficiency of classical channel estimation methods.
 Second, THz channels are selective regarding many different parameters, e.g., time, frequency, beam pattern, beam direction, polarization, etc. Therefore, it takes much effort to comprehensively measure the CSI of a THz channel, in addition to a significant overhead to encode the dimensional and sparse CSI.
-Furthermore, similarly to the pilots, the CSI report from UEs to the network can also be blocked if transmitted in the THz band itself [66].
+Similar to the pilots, the CSI reported from UE to the network can also be blocked if transmitted in the THz band itself [60].

-Regarding these challenges, out-of-band channel estimation occurs as a promising solution.
-This involves estimating the CSI of THz channels using channel measurements at lower frequencies, e.g. in the sub-6 GHz and/or mmWave bands, lower frequency bands, leveraging the potential spatial correlation among them.
-To assess the feasibility of this approach, the authors of [485] and [486] studied the spatial similarity among THz, mmWave, and sub-6 GHz bands based on point cloud ray-tracing simulation and field measurements.
+Regarding these challenges, the out-of-band channel estimation occurs as a promising solution.
+This involves acquiring the CSI of THz channels using the channel estimation at lower frequencies, leveraging the spatial correlation.
+To assess the feasibility of this approach, the authors of [479] and [480] studied the spatial similarity among THz, mmWave, and sub-6 GHz bands based on point cloud ray-tracing simulation and field measurement.
 Their results support the use of out-of-band beam search strategy, not only in LoS scenarios but also even in NLoS ones, when using well-designed antenna patterns in specific frequency bands.
-Meanwhile, Peng et al. demonstrated the feasibility of out-of-band channel estimation beam searching with both ray-tracing simulations [487] and real-world experiments [488].
+Meanwhile, Peng et al. demonstrated the feasibility of out-of-band channel estimation beam searching with both ray-tracing simulations [389] and real-world experiments [481].

 However, the exploitation of channel similarity for THz communications and sensing is still facing technical challenges.
-First, the difference in the size of the antenna array within the same aperture leads to a mismatch in the beamwidth between the lower frequencies and the THz signals [66], which is proven to have a stronger impact on channel similarity than the frequency gap itself [486].
-Second, the correlation matrix is difficult to estimate, considering its large size and the small dimension of antenna arrays measuring at lower frequencies [66].
-Third, despite the feasibility of out-of-band estimation on static THz channels, the dynamics such as user mobility, scatter mobility, and blockages, are lifting the difficulty of this task to the next level [485].
+First, the difference in the size of the antenna array within the same aperture leads to a mismatch in the beamwidth between the lower frequencies and the THz ones [60], which is proven to have a strong impact on channel similarity than the frequency gap itself [480].
+Second, the correlation matrix is difficult to estimate, considering its large size and the small dimension of antenna arrays measuring at lower frequencies [60].
+Third, despite the feasibility of out-of-band estimation on static THz channels, the dynamics such as user mobility, scatter mobility, and blockages, are lifting the difficulty of this task to the next level [479].